Fair-Squares/fs-docs/docs/learn/lightpaper.md

 development of the protocol based on dialogue and discussion with the FS community.
 The open nature of FS is shaped by allowing stakeholders to propose changes that comply with legislation.
 The FS council is similar to Kusama, a group of people that at heart care for a more fair housing market vote to the best of their ability.
-This is why the council should consist or organisations or leaders that have expertise in real estate, housing and financing so they can steer the community to the best direction.
+This is why the council should consist of organisations or leaders that have expertise in real estate, housing and financing so they can steer the community to the best direction.